rizzatti/dash.vim/README.md

 # dash.vim

-This Vim plugin will search for terms using the excellent [Dash][Dash] app, making API lookups simple.
+This Vim plugin will search for terms using the excellent [Dash.app][Dash] , making API lookups simple.

 It provides a new :Dash family of commands and (recommended) mappings.